 Provide a detailed candidate assessment report, outlining the qualifications, experience, and suitability of each candidate.

-Provide an in-depth background check (including through integrity check) of each shortlisted candidate based on available material through open sources and present the result in writing.
+Provide an in-depth background check (including thorough integrity checks) of each shortlisted candidate based on available material through open sources and present the result in writing.

 Present a shortlist of at least 3-5 candidates for review by the Working Group, along with a list of potential replacement candidates, in case of candidate withdrawal, non-appointment, or early termination of a member's tenure.